rahuljalli/my-website/README.md

-index.html is my first html page for a dynamic website .
+index.html is my first html page for a static website .